Red-billed chough: Feeding

 The long curved bill is used to dig for invertebrates and bulbs.

 The red-billed chough's food consists largely of insects, spiders and other invertebrates taken from the ground, with ants probably being the most significant item.
-The Central Asian subspecies P. p. centralis will perch on the backs of wild or domesticated mammals to feed on parasites.
 Although invertebrates make up most of the chough's diet, it will eat vegetable matter including fallen grain, and in the Himalayas has been reported as damaging barley crops by breaking off the ripening heads to extract the corn.
 In the Himalayas, they form large flocks in winter.

 The preferred feeding habitat is short grass produced by grazing, for example by sheep and rabbits, the numbers of which are linked to the chough's breeding success.
 Suitable feeding areas can also arise where plant growth is hindered by exposure to coastal salt spray or poor soils.
 It will use its long curved bill to pick ants, dung beetles and emerging flies off the surface, or to dig for grubs and other invertebrates.
 The typical excavation depth of 2–3 cm reflects the thin soils which it feeds on, and the depths at which many invertebrates occur, but it may dig to 10–20 cm in appropriate conditions.

 Where the two chough species occur together, there is only limited competition for food.
 An Italian study showed that the vegetable part of the winter diet for the red-billed chough was almost exclusively Gagea bulbs, whilst the Alpine chough took berries and hips.
 In June, red-billed choughs fed on Lepidoptera larvae whereas Alpine choughs ate cranefly pupae.
 Later in the summer, the Alpine chough mainly consumed grasshoppers, whilst the red-billed chough added cranefly pupae, fly larvae and beetles to its diet.
 Both choughs will hide food in cracks and fissures, concealing the cache with a few pebbles.